Katherine & Surrounds7-day itinerary

 Take in the history at Adelaide River

-The Adelaide River Inn is the perfect place to refresh with a cool drink and meet ‘Charlie’ the Buffalo who shot to fame starring in Crocodile Dundee.
-It is also worth visiting the War Cemetery, a reminder of the impact of WWII on the Territory and commemorating military and civilian casualties.
+The Adelaide River Inn is the perfect place to refresh with a cool drink and meet ‘Charlie’ the Buffalo who starred in Crocodile Dundee.
+While you’re in town, visit the Adelaide River War Cemetery, a reminder of the impact of WWII on the Territory and commemorating military and civilian casualties.

 Discover the Pine Creek pioneers

 Further along the road is Pine Creek, a town with pioneering and gold mining history.
 Visit the National Trust Museum and wander around Pine Creek Railway Precinct, an important transport hub during the 1870s mining boom and WWII.

 Afterwards, stop in for lunch and a cool drink at the Lazy Lizard Tavern and Caravan Park.
 Be sure to check out the uniquely carved images of local wildlife onto the termite mound mud brick structure while you're at the outback Tavern.

 Next stop, a dip in the Katherine Hot Springs, a series of clear pools fed by natural thermal springs.
 On the banks of the Katherine River, it’s a great place to relax and enjoy a picnic.

 If you’re up for more excitement, check out the Pop Rocket Café.
 Here you can hire high quality on and off-road bikes for self-guided and guided tours.
 Explore the trails at your own pace or join an organised bike tour tailored to your needs.